 Skinned Sponge Rubber

-Typically the skins of sponges come in two formats:
+Typically the skins of sponges come in three formats:

 Another element that the fabric finish or smooth skin surface provides is an excellent contact surface for pressure-sensitive adhesives.
 If the PSA were to be adhered to the top of the cells it may prove difficult to gain a decent bond.
 The more surface area the PSA has to adhere to, typically the better the bond.
 With a smooth surface, the PSA has an opportunity to adhere consistently.
 For more information on sponge materials, or you have an application that you believe could utilize a sponge material, please contact sales@nedc.com.